- Start dateSeptember 2017

-- If your first language is not English you should check you have achieved the correct IELTS level in English.
-Further information is available on our International Applications page.
+- You can check you have achieved the correct IELTS level in English on the Language Requirements page.

-- International Applicants, please visit our International Applications page for further details regarding International Admissions.
+- International applicants, please visit our International Applications page for further details regarding Admissions.

 Student selection criteria - what do we look for?